Mike King (basketball): Professional career

 King was selected by the Roanoke Dazzle in the 6th round of the 2002 NBA Development League Draft.

-King began his professional career with the Roanoke Dazzle of the NBDL for the 02-03 season.
-He then played two more year seasons with the Dazzle from 03-05, where he averaged 14.1 points per game.
-He played at AEL Limassol in 2006-07, where his team won the Super Cup, Regular season Champs, and League Champions, and went to the FIBA Eurocup quarterfinals.
+King began his professional career with the Roanoke Dazzle of the NBDL for the 02–03 season.
+He then played two more year seasons with the Dazzle from 03–05, where he averaged 14.1 points per game.
+He played at AEL Limassol in 2006–07, where his team won the Super Cup, Regular season Champs, and League Champions, and went to the FIBA Eurocup quarterfinals.
 In this year he was Cyprus League Co-Guard of the year and was on the Cyprus League All Import team.

-King then moved to Basket Kwidzyn (Poland) in 2007-08, where he led his team in scoring before leaving to play for Olympia Larissa in the Greek Basket League.
-King led Olympia Larissa from 2007–09, where he was an All-Star twice.
-King shifted gears by going to Germany to play for EnBW Ludwigsburg in 2009-10, where he was selected to play in the BBL All Star game.
-He then returned to Greece to play for Peristeri (Greece), where he made the 2010-11 Greek League All Star game.
+King then moved to Basket Kwidzyn (Poland) in 2007–08, where he led his team in scoring before leaving to play for Olympia Larissa in the Greek Basket League.
+King led Olympia Larissa from 2007 to 2009, where he was an All-Star twice.
+King shifted gears by going to Germany to play for EnBW Ludwigsburg in 2009–10, where he was selected to play in the BBL All Star game.
+He then returned to Greece to play for Peristeri (Greece), where he made the 2010–11 Greek League All Star game.
 King returned to Cyprus to play for ETHA Engomis, where he won the Cyprus League Championship for the last time before retiring.

 He appeared multiple times in Eurocup games for many different teams.